commercialhaskell/stack/doc/faq.md

 problem.
 Therefore, a possible workaround might be to turn off PIE related flags.

-In Arch Linux, install the package `ncurses5-compat-libs` from AUR resolves this issue [see issue](https://github.com/commercialhaskell/stack/issues/2712).
+On Arch Linux, install the package `ncurses5-compat-libs` from AUR to resolve [this issue](https://github.com/commercialhaskell/stack/issues/2712).

 ## Where does the output from `--ghc-options=-ddump-splices` (and other `-ddump*` options) go?